The Teachings of Sathya Sai Baba

 The ultimate task of each man consists in cognition of the Higher Self, which is the Atman, Paramatman, the Creator.
 But for this purpose the lower self, which manifests itself as egocentrism and which is created by the mind, must be eliminated.

-The mind in this context is a part of the consciousness captured by earthly desires.
+The mind in this context is a part of the consciousness captured by worldly desires.

 Desires are not thoughts.
 Thoughts become desires when they “submerge” deeply into objects.

-Desires directed towards earthly objects cause pleasure and suffering.
+Desires directed towards worldly objects cause pleasure and suffering.
 But if a desire is directed towards God, then it gives bliss!

 The ability to think correctly has to be developed through the earthly affairs.
 Then it can be transformed into a function of the buddhi.
 For this purpose, the “tentacles” of the consciousness (indriyas) should be redirected from the objects of the material world, even the best ones, towards the Divine Consciousness.
 The thinking of such progressively developing people in all their affairs rises to a fundamentally different level, because at this stage they, step by step, begin to learn to see earthly problems as God sees them.
 The egocentrism of such a person gets gradually substituted with Godcentrism.